MaximilianoVeiga/dialogflow-cloud-functions/README.md

 > This project is a simple example of how to use multiplatform Dialogflow with Cloud Functions.

+## Description

+This is a project that allows you to simulate rich responses for voicebots like Google Assistant and chatbots like Telegram, Messenger.

 ## Getting started with the Project

 This project is done with npm, Node.JS and Firebase CLI.